dkanbier/zabbix-linux/README.md

 Directory structure
 -------------------
-zabbix-linux/lld:		Used for low-level discovery scripts
+zabbix-linux/LLD:							Used for low-level discovery scripts zabbix-linux/UserParameters:	Used for custom Zabbix keys

 More information
 ----------------